adriana634/csharp-reference/basic/builtin_types.md

 #### Integral numeric types

+The integral numeric types represent integer numbers.
+All integral numeric types are value types.
+They are also simple types and can be initialized with literals.
+All integral numeric types support arithmetic, bitwise logical, comparison, and equality operators.

 | C# type/keyword | Range | Size | .NET type |
 | --- | --- | --- | --- |
 | sbyte | -128 to 127 | Signed 8-bit integer | System.SByte |